Pumpkin: Culinary

 Most parts of the pumpkin plant are edible, including the fleshy shell, the seeds, the leaves, and the flowers.
 When ripe, the pumpkin can be boiled, steamed, or roasted.

 Shell and flesh

-In North America, pumpkins are part of the traditional autumn harvest, eaten roasted, as mashed pumpkin and in soups and pumpkin bread.
+In North America, the flesh of pumpkins is part of the traditional autumn harvest, eaten roasted, as mashed pumpkin and in soups and pumpkin bread.
 Pumpkin pie is a traditional staple of the Canadian and American Thanksgiving holidays.
 Pumpkin purée is sometimes prepared and frozen for later use.

+The whole shell can be baked and used as a bowl for soup.

+The skin (the tough, fibrous exterior) can be used to make a vegetable stock.